-As the Vice President, Exhibitions, Research, and Design at the Canadian Museum for Human Rights (CMHR), I’m responsible for Exhibitions (permanent, traveling, and temporary exhibitions), Research & Curation, Design & Production (graphic design, interface design, creative, audio/video production, and information architecture), Digital Platforms (transmedia storytelling, games, apps, mobile, and emerging technologies), Collections (library and archives, artefact and object collections, art commissioning, copyright, and licensing).
+As the Vice President, Exhibitions, Research, and Design at the Canadian Museum for Human Rights (CMHR), I was responsible for Exhibitions (permanent, traveling, and temporary exhibitions), Research & Curation, Design & Production (graphic design, interface design, creative, audio/video production, and information architecture), Digital Platforms (transmedia storytelling, games, apps, mobile, and emerging technology), Collections (library and archives, artefact and object collections, art commissioning, copyright, and licensing).

-Additionally, I championed the creation of, and continue to lead the CMHR’s internationally recognized Inclusive Design and Accessibility practices.
+Additionally, I championed the creation of, and led the CMHR’s internationally recognized Inclusive Design and Accessibility practices.

-Since 1999 I have also enjoyed a healthy freelance practice and have been fortunate to work with over 50 museums on projects of digital innovation, inclusive and universal design and accessibility, exhibition design, rich and transmedia storytelling, and museology and museum practices including enterprise architecture, policy, governance, evaluation and more.
+Since 1999 I have also enjoyed a healthy freelance practice and have been fortunate to work with over 50 museums, on projects of digital innovation, inclusive and universal design and accessibility, exhibition design, mixed and transmedia storytelling, as well as museological and museum practices including strategy, planning, enterprise architecture, policy, governance, evaluation and more.

-Beyond my museum work, I have had the pleasure of working with a number of entertainment, corporate, and commercial clients.
+Beyond my museum work, I continue to enjoy working with a number of entertainment, corporate, commercial, and public clients.

-Corey’s primary focus at the CMHR is to facilitate interactive and dialogic experiences between and among visitors (in-situ & remote) through the use of mixed and transmedia, digital technology, and immersive environmental design, relying on sustainable, scalable, and inclusive data and interaction models.
+Corey’s primary focus is to facilitate interactive and dialogic experiences between and among audiences (on-site and online) through mixed-media, digital technology, and immersive environmental design.